cneira/zcage/README.md

 # Zcage

-Zcage is a container manager for Illumos based distributions inspired by FreeBSD's iocage and SmartOS's vmadm.
+Zcage is a zone manager for Illumos based distributions inspired by FreeBSD's iocage and SmartOS's vmadm.
 It's intended to be easy to use with a simple command line syntax.
 To use zcage you need an user account with Primary administrator role